Sheaar24/CISC101-Group-10-TravelPlanner/modules/02_plan_builder.md

+Change Log (2025-11-05):
+– Added indoor-backup rule for weather-sensitive days.

 Create a short list of candidate activities (e.g., attractions, restaurants, parks).
 Each activity includes type, estimated duration, cost range, and distance.

 Use a simple loop to build days:

 for each day:
     pick Morning activity (near lodging)
     pick Midday activity (close by)
     pick Afternoon activity (different theme)
     pick Evening restaurant or optional event
+    If the user is traveling in a rainy or cold season, ensure each day includes at least one indoor backup activity before finalizing the plan.